 Via Fujiyoshida

-Visitors can get to Fujiyoshida from Tokyo by taking the JR Chuo line to Otsuki and changing to the Fujikyu line.
-The line takes you to Kawaguchiko where you can catch hourly buses up to the 5th Station.
+Visitors can get to Fujiyoshida from Tokyo by taking the JR Chuo line to Otsuki and changing to the Fujikyu Railway.
+The line takes you towards Kawaguchiko and Fujisan stations, where seasonal buses connect with the Fuji Subaru Line 5th Station.

 Via Gotemba

-To get to Gotemba from Tokyo, visitors can take the JR Tokaido main line to Kozu Station and then change for Gotemba.
-During climbing season there are direct buses to Gotemba 5th Station that take 40 minutes.
-These buses are only available during the official climbing season, visitors have the alternative of catching Suyama route buses which run all year.
+To get to Gotemba from Tokyo, visitors can take the JR Tokaido Main Line to Kozu Station and then change for Gotemba.
+During the climbing season, buses may operate to Gotemba 5th Station, but timetables should be checked close to your travel date.

 Via Fujinomiya

 People coming from Western Japan can take the southern approach via Fujinomiya.
-The Tokaido Shinkansen takes you to Shin-Fuji Station where there are regular buses during the climbing season which take you to the 5th Station.
+The Tokaido Shinkansen takes you to Shin-Fuji Station, where seasonal buses usually connect with Fujinomiya 5th Station during the climbing season.

 Traveling to Mt Fuji by car